 - use subawards for authorized purposes; - comply with federal statutes, legislative requirements, regulations, and the terms and conditions of the subaward; - achieve performance goals as defined in the subaward agreement; and - track, appropriately use, and report program income generated by the subaward.

 See 2 CFR § 200.332 for information that the recipient must include in each subaward agreement.

-The recipient must request approval from the Office of Grant Management prior to issuing subawards not included in the original application.
+The recipient must request OGM's approval prior to issuing subawards not included in the original application.